ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/docs/brief.md

 ## Background

 Over the last few years, Elastic has rebuilt its logging toolset to match the scale of the very systems it is observing.
 Elastic's logging tools let SREs and Developers quickly and easily employ parsing, aggregations, and visualizations (ES|QL, Streams) as part of their daily-driver RCA workflows.
 Elastic has carefully woven ML (log rate analysis, log pattern analysis) and AI (generating GROK patterns and ES|QL queries) into those tools in ways which remove tedious and complex tasks, allowing the SRE and Developer to focus their attention on quickly and accurately determining a Root Cause.
-This in turn helps keeps MTTR constant, regardless of growth in the scale and complexity of the system you are observing.
+This in turn helps keeps MTTR constant, regardless of growth in the scale and complexity of the system being observing.

 ## Time Required